ruanti2018-1/zy1-monogame/report.md

 The following graph represents the file structure of Monogame source code:

 ![File structure Graph](https://github.com/ruanti2018-1/zy1-monogame/blob/master/LayerStructure.png)
-Pic 1.File structure
+Figure 5: File structure

 You can see from the picture that, the source code can be roughly divided into three parts: the code files for platforms (like Android, iOS, web, Mac), code files for components (components for drawing, as we know that Monogame is developed for game developing), and code files for functions (maybe it will be ok to call it operate components).

-- Here are the details of monogame's source code structure.
+- Here are the details of monogame's source code structure.(Figure 6 and 7)
 ![source code structure](https://github.com/ruanti2018-1/zy1-monogame/blob/master/Source%20code%20structure.png)
 ![code detail](https://github.com/ruanti2018-1/zy1-monogame/blob/master/Source%20code%20detail.png)